CAFDataProcessing/data-processing-service/docs/pages/en-us/Features.md

 ### Unique ID Tagging

 Each item passed into Data Processing can have a unique identifier assigned that may be used as the ID for the built up data representation when processing completes, for example, as the ID to use when indexing the processing result into an archive platform.
 Files extracted from archive formats can also be assigned unique identifiers. *Enterprise Edition* only.

-### Classification

-Data can be compared against defined classifications, which represent sets of conditions.
-Any matches will be recorded on the data and output at the end of processing, allowing for custom groupings, such as Travel Documents or Receipts, to be built from processed items.

 ### Key Content Segregation for Emails.